imanolympic/imanolympic/README.md

 ## I'm a currently a Student, Developer, and aspiring MBA Candidate!

-- 📚 I'm studying in Computer Science & Math @ Swarthmore College
+- 📚 I'm studying Computer Science & Math @ Swarthmore College

 - 🔭 My best languages are JavaScript and Python